All The Places To Dance Salsa On 2 in Melbourne (2026)

 Links: Website / Instagram

-The Salsa Foundation is one of Melbourne’s biggest salsa schools and has been a major entry point for lots of people into salsa.
+The Salsa Foundation (“TSF”) is one of Melbourne’s biggest salsa schools and has been a major entry point for lots of people into salsa.
 If you ask random Melbourne salsa dancers where they started, an unsurprisingly large number will say TSF.
 Many people make their first salsa friends at TSF, too.

 It’s run by Jai, who, after a decade or so, with his wife, still teaches the majority of the classes!
 He puts a lot of energy into both the school and its regular social, La Fiesta, which is always packed.

 TSF is mostly known for its beginner on 1 program.
 It’s only after you have finished level 3 (which takes a minimum of a year to get through, after finishing the earlier levels… maybe 2 years in total) that you can start level 3.5, which is their first on 2 level (insert math lady meme…).
 That means if you start from scratch, it can take a while to get to on 2.
-However, you can enter laterally.

 That’s not necessarily a downside.
 If you’re brand new to dancing, TSF can be a fun, social, low-barrier way into salsa, and a way to make a lot of friends.
 But if your main goal is “I want to dance on 2 as soon as possible”, then this isn’t the fastest route.